hongleong32/ProjectReact/README.md

 Once you had done setup, clone this project and copy all the scripts into src folder that you had created through steps just now.

-Now follow step 4 from the website i had share to you.
+Next, follow step 4 from the website i had share to you.

 Now you can play simple weather app demo.